 You can find similar extensions for other browsers in the productivity extensions section.
 And one more recommendation.
 Don’t keep several browsers on your computer.
 You may be tempted to open the desired website in another one.

-Use simple text editing applications and online services.
+5. Use simple text editing applications and online services

 FocusWriter.
 It is a simple writing environment available for Linux, Windows, and macOS.
-Simple interface, distraction-free writing text field, and intuitive design will be a savior for those who strive to simplicity.
+A simple interface, distraction-free writing text field, and intuitive design will be a savior for those who strive for simplicity.
 It’s free of charge and will meet the most demanding requirements of essay writers.